zulip/zulip/help/change-the-color-of-a-channel.md

-# Change the color of a stream
+# Change the color of a channel

-Zulip assigns each of your streams a color when you subscribe to the stream.
-Changing a stream's color does not change it for anyone else.
+Zulip assigns each of your channels a color when you subscribe to the channel.
+Changing a channel's color does not change it for anyone else.

-## Change the color of a stream
+## Change the color of a channel

 {start_tabs}